 Python

 Box2D has a Python binding called PyBox2D.
 This library provides the same functions as Box2D, however PyBox2D is not a widely used library and it is old, making it difficult to download.
-Python provides many other libraries, PyBox2D has an integrated test bed GUI, however the graphics are basic and there are many options to change the simulation, to incapsulate this I would need to use Pygame to create a bright and colourful GUI that hides the intricacies of PyBox2D.
+Python provides many other libraries, PyBox2D has an integrated test bed GUI, however the graphics are basic and there are many options to change the simulation, to encapsulate this I would need to use Pygame to create a bright and colourful GUI that hides the intricacies of PyBox2D.
+Python supports object orientation, the downside to using python OOP is that you cannot create interfaces however python supports multiple inheritance which can be used instead.
+Also all variables in python are publicly accessible, however I will design the algorithm as if variables and attributes were required to be passed.

+JavaScript

+JavaScript is primarily used for web applications, it is a viable choice as a language if this project were to be implemented online.
+Making the program accessible online is a potential objective, it would make it easier for users to access the program wherever they are.
+It is possible to implement object orientated programming principles within JavaScript however the inheritance is not implemented classically which will be required in this project.

 For this project I have chosen to use Python, it is the language I am most familiar with, allowing me to focus on creating my algorithms rather than learning to use a language; it also has many libraries which I can use to my advantage.
 I shall also use MySQL to access and edit the database.

 Objectives